How do economics students rate their university libraries?

 libraryeconomics

-Yes.
-Across the library strand of the National Student Survey (NSS), 65.0% of comments are positive (sentiment index +30.1), and economics students report a positive tone on library provision (+25.1).
-Positivity runs higher among full‑time learners (66.3%) than part‑time (60.6%), signalling where capacity and access need attention.
-The library strand captures UK‑wide student voice about facilities and resources, while economics as a Common Aggregation Hierarchy subject frames discipline‑specific expectations that shape the experiences below.
+Yes, economics students tend to rate their university libraries positively, but that headline hides a practical challenge.
+Across the library strand of the National Student Survey (NSS), based on our NSS open-text analysis methodology, 65.0% of comments are positive (sentiment index +30.1), and economics students also report a positive tone on library provision (+25.1).
+Positivity runs higher among full‑time learners (66.3%) than part‑time learners (60.6%), which points to where capacity and access need closer attention.
+For library leaders and economics departments, the implication is clear: protect study space at peak times, make specialist resources easier to use, and communicate service changes early.

 What capacity issues arise during peak periods?

-During revision windows and pre‑exam periods, many economics students struggle to find study space because libraries are full.
-This pressure disrupts study routines and affects focus and productivity.
-Institutions should prioritise solutions such as extended opening hours, temporary additional seating, and fairer space‑booking practices.
-Managing peak demand also benefits part‑time learners who study outside typical hours.
-Publishing live occupancy data, directing students to alternative quiet zones, and promoting digital resources can reduce friction.
-A simple “you said, we did” cycle on space and noise management shows responsiveness and helps stabilise sentiment when demand spikes.
+During revision windows and pre‑exam periods, many economics students struggle to find study space because libraries are full, echoing wider findings on how study spaces shape economics students' learning.
+Losing reliable access to quiet space breaks study routines and makes sustained concentration harder.
+Institutions should prioritise extended opening hours, temporary overflow seating, and fairer space‑booking practices.
+Publishing live occupancy data, directing students to alternative quiet zones, and promoting digital resources can also reduce friction, especially for part‑time learners who study outside typical hours.
+A simple “you said, we did” cycle on space and noise management shows responsiveness and helps protect confidence when demand spikes.

 What is the value of library resources for economics studies?

-For economics, sustained access to specialist journals, data sources and robust discovery tools supports coursework and research.
+For economics, sustained access to specialist journals, data sources, and robust discovery tools supports stronger coursework and research, reinforcing what we found on how learning resources improve outcomes for economics students.
 Students need to locate and apply resources efficiently, particularly for empirical work using historical data and case studies.
 Staff should provide targeted guidance on databases, search strategies, and data handling, and ensure reading lists map to what is assessed.
-Well‑maintained quiet zones support deep work, while skills sessions on referencing, literature reviews and data literacy help students connect resources to assessment briefs and marking criteria.
-Investment in discoverability and licensing yields immediate gains in academic outcomes.
+Well‑maintained quiet zones support deep work, while skills sessions on referencing, literature reviews, and data literacy help students connect resources to assessment briefs and marking criteria.
+Investment in discoverability and licensing helps students spend less time searching and more time analysing.

 How did library services adapt during the pandemic?

 When the pandemic closed buildings, libraries expanded digital access and introduced virtual help desks and tutorials so students could continue their studies.
 Usage analytics guided which resources to prioritise online.
-This pivot demonstrates how flexible provision—e‑journals, eBooks, scanned extracts within copyright, and remote skills support—maintains continuity.
+This shift showed how flexible provision, including e‑journals, eBooks, scanned extracts within copyright, and remote skills support, maintains continuity when campus access changes.
 Retaining the most effective elements, such as on‑demand guidance and remote consultations, continues to support commuter and placement students.

 How do library staff and systems support and communicate with students?

 Specialist staff and reliable systems make the difference between access and frustration.
 Students benefit when librarians provide structured inductions, subject‑specific database support, and clear pathways to request new materials.
 Systems need to be intuitive, with consistent signposting and a single source of truth for updates.
-Accessibility should be validated end to end—physical spaces, digital platforms, assistive technologies, and staff confidence—so adjustments are easy to request and well publicised.
+Accessibility should be validated end to end, across physical spaces, digital platforms, assistive technologies, and staff confidence, so adjustments are easy to request and well publicised.
 Integrating student feedback into acquisitions and service design builds trust and keeps provision aligned to cohort needs.

 How do library facilities shape the campus learning environment?

-Good facilities—quiet zones, comfortable seating, adequate lighting, and reliable Wi‑Fi—enable sustained concentration.
-The wider campus matters too: group rooms, green spaces and nearby cafes provide choice for collaborative or individual study.
+Good facilities, including quiet zones, comfortable seating, adequate lighting, and reliable Wi‑Fi, enable sustained concentration.
+The wider campus matters too: group rooms, green spaces, and nearby cafes provide choice for collaborative or individual study.
 Institutions should monitor how students use different spaces and adjust the mix accordingly, balancing silent study with group work areas and ensuring wayfinding and etiquette are unambiguous.
-Regularly sharing changes made in response to feedback sustains engagement.
+Regularly sharing changes made in response to feedback helps students use the campus more confidently.

 How do library management decisions affect student experience?